-How Google used segmentation to drive new thinking about gaming – presenting with Google at The Quirk’s Event
+How Google used segmentation to drive new thinking about gaming – presented with Google at The Quirk’s Event

 Google Play serves as the official app store for Android-based games and works with developers to bring mobile games to market.
 Because the growth of these games has been phenomenal and has such a diverse audience, building games that keep players engaged and excited has become more and more challenging.
 It’s critical for Google Play and its developer partners to understand the characteristics, needs and motivations of those playing.

 To learn more about who plays games, Google Play commissioned us to conduct a segmentation study.
-In this session at the upcoming The Quirk’s Event in Orange County, we’ll share how Google used the segmentation study to change their internal audience and developers’ mind-sets about their audience.
+In this session at The Quirk’s Event in Orange County, we shared how Google used the segmentation study to change their internal audience and developers’ mind-sets about their audience.

 Presenters: Allen Bevans, UX Researcher – Google, Bill Salokar, VP Client Solutions – SKIM